.243 Win vs .270 Win – Cartridge Comparison

 Short Range Trajectory 243 Win vs 270 Win

-We are measuring the bullet drop (inches) from the muzzle out to 300 yards with the test firearms zeroed in at 100 yards.
+We measured bullet drop (in inches) from the muzzle out to 300 yards with the test firearms zeroed at 100 yards.

 Average Bullet Drop (Inches) at Short Range